denniskuzminer/checkers-tesla/README.md

 # Description and Problem Statement

-## This app is allows users to play checkers with 1 and 2 people (locally)
+## This app is allows users to play checkers locally with a friend or with a bot

 ### For the checkers coding challenge, the following requirements were satisfied